jamby1100/simple-flask-app-with-cicd/README.md

 docker push $ECR_URL:$VERSION_NUMBER
 ```

-###
+### Deploy the ECS Service

+1. Create the DynamoDB table
 1. Create the ECS Task Definition
     - follow (this link)[] for the steps
-    - Make sure the task execution role has DynamoDB full access
+    - Make sure the task role has DynamoDB full access
+        - task execution role and task role is different
+    - Make sure to set the enviornment variables

+2. Create an Application Load Balancer
-2. Create the ECS Cluster
+3. Create the ECS Cluster
-2. Create the ECS Service
+4. Create the ECS Service
+    - with the ECS Task definition
+    - inside the ECS Cluste we just created
+    -